 "While actively working in a small group on a high pace, you will directly know if the customer is actually helped by your solution. "

 What do you do in a Design Sprint?

-Together witha small team (of 7 persons max.) and with an emty agenda for one week, we will focuson the step-by-step process from complex problem to validated solution.
+Together with a small team (7 persons max.) and an empty agenda for one week, we will focus on the step-by-step process from complex problem to validated solution.

-"Together you are focussed on what you want to solve for the consumer.
-You all really have exact the same goal. "
+"Together with your team, you are fully focussed on what you want to solve for the customer.
+You all really have the exact same goal that week. "